Listen To The "10 Minute Type Advice" Episode: Can An ISFJ Access And Enjoy Intuition?

 When you think of ISFJs, the term "intuitive" might not immediately come to mind.
 After all, ISFJs are part of the "Sensing" personality types in the Myers-Briggs system, known for their practicality, groundedness, and preference for concrete, tangible details.

-However, as Carissa’s insightful question during a Personality Hacker podcast illustrates, ISFJs often find themselves engaging with intuition in ways that feel both natural and rewarding.
-So, can ISFJs truly access and enjoy intuition?
+As Carissa’s insightful question during a Personality Hacker podcast illustrates, ISFJs often find themselves engaging with intuition in ways that feel both natural and rewarding.
+So, can ISFJs truly access and enjoy intuition to boost their personal growth and development?

 Let’s explore this idea through the lens of cognitive functions, the Personality Hacker Car Model, and the concept of polarity.